 - Gas and bloating

 This happens immediately after one goes cold turkey.
 One will definitely crave sugar as it has silently become a drug of choice.
 One will crave it and think about it all the time.
-This is the first sign that the body is dependent on it because as soon as a person removed it from the diet, the body is asking for it back immediately.
-This is an indication of a major imbalance in the system which should spur one to stay on course.
+This is the first sign that the body is dependent on it because as soon as a person removes it from the diet, the body is asking for it back immediately.
+This is an indication of a major imbalance in the system, which should spur one to stay on course.

 A complete lack of energy follows shortly after as a result of the absence of the primary energy source.
-As early as 24 hours after ceasing sugar intake, a person starts to feel this lethargy.
+As early as 24 hours after ceasing its intake, a person starts to feel this lethargy.
 One feels like being about to get sick, the body feels heavy, the mind feels dull, and one feels a bit listless and emotionless.
-A person might even feel a little depressed, depending on how dependent the body was to sugar.
+A person might even feel a little depressed, depending on how dependent the body was on sucrose.
 There will be some disturbance in mood and probably some issues with thinking clearly and communicating.
 One needs to stay strong and ride this wave out in the course of detox.

-Sugar gives us a temporary boost of energy, and it is similar to a high that makes us happy in the short term.
+Caramel gives us a temporary boost of energy, and it is similar to a high that makes us happy in the short term.
 Taking away this source makes our brains react in ways that can manifest as anxiety.
-According to a 2002 study at Princeton University, this anxiety was observed in rats that were subjects of sugar dependence and withdrawal.
+According to a 2002 study at Princeton University, this anxiety was observed in rats that were subjects of sweetener dependence and withdrawal.
 Anxiety was manifested in behaviors such as teeth chattering, paw tremors, and head shaking.

 - Muscle pain and aches